 Among the thousands of websites that have been rated by SUS, there has been an average score of 68.
-So if your site scores below 68, it means it is worse than average, if it is over 68, it is better than average.
+So if your site scores below 68, it means it is worse than average; if it scores over 68, it is better than average.

-The SUS rating has been found to have a high correlation with customer loyalty, but also with the likelihood of a user to recommend the website or app to friends (LTR - likelihood to recommend).
+The SUS rating has been found to have a high correlation with customer loyalty, as well as with the likelihood of a user to recommend the website or app to friends (LTR — likelihood to recommend).

 Keep track of the evolution of SUS over time

-SUS shows the problematic usability sessions at a glance
+SUS shows problematic test sessions at a glance

-The SUS score is measured by default on every usability test you run through Userfeel.com and you see it on both the result page and on your dashboard next to each test session.
-Also, the average SUS score for all test sessions of the given usability test per device type (desktop, mobile, tablet) is displayed.
+The SUS score is measured by default on every usability test you run through Userfeel and you see it on both the results page and on your dashboard next to each test session.
+In addition, the average SUS score for all test sessions of the given usability study per device type (desktop, mobile, or tablet) is displayed.

-A Low SUS score on a test session indicates that this particular user had difficulty completing a task, so this is a test session that you should watch as it will provide essential findings.
+A low SUS score for a test session indicates that that particular user had difficulty completing a task, so it is a test session that you should watch as it will probably provide essential findings.

-This is very useful, especially on large scale usability tests, where some team members may only want to find and watch the most "juicy" videos.
+This is very useful, especially for large-scale usability studies, when some team members may only want to find and watch the most "juicy" videos.

 Interpretation of the SUS rating

 Although the SUS score is a number from 1 to 100, the scale is not a percentage.
 So if your site has a SUS score of 80, it does not mean it is better than 80% of the websites.
 The reason is that the average of the SUS scale is not 50, but 68.
-Conversion tables of the SUS score exist to a percentage scale and other scales such as A to F etc.
+Tables converting SUS scores to a percentage scale and other scales such as A to F can be found online.

-At Userfeel.com we chose to show next to each SUS rating a straightforward, 3-level interpretation: Acceptable, Marginal, Not Acceptable.
+At Userfeel we chose to show a straightforward, 3-level interpretation next to each SUS rating: Acceptable, Marginal, Not Acceptable.

 SUS and SEO

-Although there is no published and scientific research on the correlation of SUS and SEO rankings (site rankings on Google's organic results), Google takes into account when ranking websites.
+Although there is no published scientific research on the correlation of SUS and SEO rankings (site rankings on Google's organic results), Google does take usability into account when ranking websites.

 So, since the SUS score measures usability, it makes sense to try to increase the SUS of your website in order to get the best rankings on Google.